lcphill/Parking-docs/Networking-Terms-Glossary.md

        - The Link Tracking mechanism shuts down links attached to the Ethernet Segment if all links to the spine are down.
    - CLI: link tracking group command is used to configure a link-state-group on a switch.
 - LLDP: link layer discovery protocol
+   - Not to be confused with MPLS' LDP (label distribution protocol)
-   - Used by devices for advertising their identity, capabilities, and neighbors on a local area network as a way to automatically learn about ADJACENT devices (LLDP only works between devices that are connected at layer two (i.e. on the same physical segment and in a common VLAN).
+   - Only works between devices that are connected at layer two (i.e. on the same physical segment and in a common VLAN.
+   - Discover only one device per port
+   - Enabled on all interfaces by default
+   - Advertise identity, capabilities and neighbors
+   - Learn ADJACENT devices, higher layer reachability and connection endpoint information
+      - Stored in an SNMP "MIB"
    - Important for VMWare et al as switches are able to learn details about connected devices such as virtual machines/hypervisors, as well as neighboring switches.
 For example, when VM instances are created on compute nodes, then the Ethernet trunk port between the leaf switch and compute node can be automatically configured to allow the required VLANs.
-   - Not to be confused with MPLS' LDP (label distribution protocol)
+   - Not supported on virtual interfaces (a CLI command exists to specify a VRF instance)
+   - LLDP Data Unit (LLDPDU): header then TLV
 - LFS (Link Fault Signaling) ... inherent in the 10/40/100G Ethernet standard
     - Behaves much like BFD but at a lower layer (BDF is not needed on links with LFS)
     - Lives below the MAC layer in a sublayer called the Reconciliation Sublayer or RS, reporting a fault status as local or remote